Richard Poon: Career

 As a musician, Poon has performed in various lounges and bars across Metro Manila with his four-piece band, as well as in weddings.
 He used to regularly perform at Eastwood Central Plaza.

 As a recording artist, he is known for covering standards and classic pop songs, including Filipino songs.
 He has also written songs, including "Lalala" which was performed by Regine Velasquez and Piolo Pascual for the soundtrack of their film Paano Kita Iibigin?.

 Poon cites Harry Connick, Michael Bublé and Jose Mari Chan as having influenced his singing style.

 Television

-Poon is one of the regular performers at the Sunday variety show ASAP (ABS-CBN channel 2), usually in the ASAP Sessionistas segment together with Sitti, Aiza Seguerra (now Ice Seguerra), Juris Fernandez (formerly from pop band MYMP, Duncan Ramos (formerly from R&B Band South Border, Princess Velasco and Kean Cipriano (formerly from rock band Callalily now known as Lily).
+Poon was one of the regular performers in the Sunday variety show ASAP (ABS-CBN channel 2).
+He was formerly part of the ASAP Sessionistas segment together with Sitti, Aiza Seguerra, Juris Fernandez, Duncan Ramos, Princess Velasco and Kean Cipriano.